How to Build a Quantum Supercomputer: Scaling from Hundreds to Millions of Qubits: High-performance real-time control and decoding with NVQlink

-Nvidia DGX Quantum~\cite{dgx_quantum}, developed in collaboration with Quantum Machines, is a groundbreaking architecture that tightly integrates advanced classical and quantum computational capabilities.
+Nvidia NVQlink~\cite{dgx_quantum, NVQlink2025}, developed in collaboration with Quantum Machines, is a groundbreaking architecture that tightly integrates advanced classical and quantum computational capabilities.
 It combines Nvidia Grace Hopper superchips with the Quantum Machines OPX1000 control system, achieving microsecond-scale latency between GPU and QPUs.
 This connection enables latency-critical work like QEC to be accelerated with GPUs.
-The system is designed to scale with both quantum and classical computing demands; as quantum computers advance, additional DGX Quantum nodes can be incorporated to interface with more QPUs.
+The system is designed to scale with both quantum and classical computing demands; as quantum computers advance, additional NVQlink nodes can be incorporated to interface with more QPUs.
 Moreover, these nodes can be connected by both classical and quantum interconnects to scale up to large accelerated quantum supercomputing systems, as shown in Figure \ref{Figure_HPCquantum}.
-DGX Quantum is also QPU agnostic, enabling all qubit modalities to be integrated within the architecture.
+NVQlink is also QPU agnostic, enabling all qubit modalities to be integrated within the architecture.

-The Nvidia GH200 superchip is a key part of the DGX Quantum integrated system, delivering exceptional performance for hybrid quantum--classical workloads through its heterogeneous architecture.
+The Nvidia GH200 superchip is a key part of the DGX Quantum integrated system a reference architecture for NVQlink, delivering exceptional performance for hybrid quantum--classical workloads through its heterogeneous architecture.
 This architecture eliminates bottlenecks in data movement and ensures optimal performance for latency-sensitive quantum--classical interactions, as required in QEC and hybrid algorithm execution.
 Advanced features of the Hopper GPU, including asynchronous execution engines and thread block reconfiguration, further enhance computational efficiency, ensuring that all resources are fully utilized in the DGX Quantum integrated system.
 Future DGX Quantum systems may use Grace Blackwell GB200 superchips (see Figure \ref{fig:gb200}).
 A comparison of Grace Hopper and Blackwell superchips is shown in Table \ref{tab:grace_comparison}, which demonstrates the GB200 superchip's significantly improved specifications over those of the GH200.
 It is an important example of improvement because to calculate the future true costs of quantum computing, one needs to factor in the decreasing cost of error correction due to improvement in classical computing infrastructure.

 DGX Quantum also enables many other control mechanisms, such as error mitigation, dynamic circuit programming, and adaptive circuit knitting.
 By directly writing quantum control data into the GH200's local memory, latency overhead is eliminated, ensuring that the system can respond to quantum hardware feedback in real time.
 This feature is particularly valuable for iterative classical--quantum applications.
 For less latency-critical scenarios, users can queue quantum programs locally and remotely, enabling resource flexibility while maintaining access to DGX Quantum's high-performance computational capabilities.